 Provision for Income Taxes.
 As a result of the issuance of the Company's Series D Preferred Stock in connection with the recapitalization of the Company in December 1995, a change of ownership (as defined in Section 382 of the Internal Revenue Code of 1986, as amended) occurred.
 As a result of this change, the Company's federal and state net operating loss carryforwards generated through December 31, 1995 (approximately \$13,500,000 and \$4,500,000, respectively) will be subject to a total annual limitation in the amount of approximately \$400,000.
-Except for the amounts described below, the Company expects that the carryforward amounts will not be utilized prior to the expiration of the carryforward periods.
+Except for the amounts described below, the Company expects that the carryforward periods.
 As a consequence of the limitation, the Company had at December 31, 1995 a net operating loss carryover of approximately \$6,000,000 for federal income tax purposes which expires between 2005 and 2009, and a net operating loss carryforward of approximately \$2,000,000 for state income tax purposes which expires between 1997 and 1999.
 See Note 7 of notes to consolidated financial statements.